 2. Scroll down to find the "Virtualization-based security" row.
 If it says "running," VBS is enabled.
 But if it says "not enabled," then you're done.

-How to Disable VBS / HVCI in Windows 11
+How to Disable VBS / HVCI in Windows 11 or 10

 1. Search for Core Isolation in Windows search and click the top result.